 Our first female "Rye"with a Nebraska pheasant in 2019.
 Rye is a sweet heart the learns very quickly with great drive and wants to please.
 Rye earned a Prize 1 at 11 months on her Natural Ability test.
-She has also passed her first 2 passes of her AKC Retriever and HRC Started Retriever.
-Rye has earned her AKC Canine Good Citizen Certification, and Novice Trick Dog Title, Rye will complete her AKC and UKC titles in the Fall of 2020.
-Rye will be testing for her NAVHDA Utility test in late 2020 or early 2021.
+She has earned her AKC Retriever and HRC Started Retriever Titles.
+Rye has also earned her AKC Canine Good Citizen Certification, and Novice Trick Dog Title.

 We hunt quail, pheasant, dove, and ducks with our dogs primarily in North Florida and South Georgia.
 Every year we travel to multiple states to hunt, our boys have hunted from Florida to Pennsylvania and West to Iowa Nebraska and South Dakota.
-In order to ensure the versatility of our dogs we test in the North American Versatile Hunting Dog Association(NAVHDA), and UKC Hunting Retriever tests.
+In order to ensure the versatility of our dogs we test in the North American Versatile Hunting Dog Association(NAVHDA), AKC and UKC Hunt tests.

 The SMCA, established in 1993, is the original Small Munsterlander Breed Club in North America.
-The original twenty three SMCNA charter members along with Paul Jensen, the first SMCNA Registrar, had the foresight to create a breed Club that was performance based and required prior approval for any dog to be used for breeding.
+The original twenty three SMCA charter members along with Paul Jensen, the first SMCA Registrar, had the foresight to create a breed Club that was performance based and required prior approval for any dog to be used for breeding.
 This ensured that both the dam and sire had demonstrated their hunting abilities through approved hunting tests, and they meet health, temperament, and conformation standard.
-The SMCNA is dedicated to preserving the versatility of our breed true to the F.C.I.
+The SMCA is dedicated to preserving the versatility of our breed true to the F.C.I.
 Small Munsterlander Standard of the breed as set forth by the German Verband for Kleine Munsterlander and adopted by the FCI (Fédération Cynologique Internationale).
-The SMCNA Club has over 500 members who are dedicated to the hunting abilities, health, welfare and promotion of our breed in the United States and Canada.
+The SMCA Club has over 500 members who are dedicated to the hunting abilities, health, welfare and promotion of our breed in the United States.